benvvalk/sponsoredissues.org-deploy/legal/terms_of_service.md

 ## 9. Intellectual Property & User Content

 - You (the User) represent and warrant that you have the necessary permissions to share any content that you publish on the Website, including but not limited to any information that you share on your User Profile.
-- You (the User) grant BugPile a worldwide, non-exclusive, royalty-free, perpetual, irrevocable license to copy, distribute, translate, publish, or prepare derivative works of any content that you share on the Website.
+- You (the User) grant SponsoredIssues a worldwide, non-exclusive, royalty-free, perpetual, irrevocable license to copy, distribute, translate, publish, or prepare derivative works of any content that you share on the Website.
 - You (the Public) may notify us about possible copyright or trademark infringements of your intellectual property by Users of our Website, as per the Copyright Modernization Act of Canada.
-If we determine that your intellectual property rights have been violated, we may terminate the BugPile Account(s) of the offending User(s), or remove the infringing User Content from the Website.
+If we determine that your intellectual property rights have been violated, we may terminate the SponsoredIssues Account(s) of the offending User(s), or remove the infringing User Content from the Website.

 ## 10. Privacy

-- See BugPile's Privacy Policy.
+- See SponsoredIssues's Privacy Policy.
-- Certain information that you (the User) provide to BugPile will be publicly visible on the Website, including:
+- Certain information that you (the User) provide to SponsoredIssues will be publicly visible on the Website, including:
   - Information that you add to your User Profile (e.g. name, photo, biography).
   - Information about your (the Maintainer's) Bug Report Campaigns, including the total amount of funds raised for those campaigns, and the number of contributors to those campaigns.
 - By default, all donations to Bug Report Campaigns are anonymous.
 The public will not be able to see the amounts that you (the Donor) have donated, or which Bug Report Campaigns you have donated to.
 Further, when a Bug Report Campaign receives your donation, the owner (Maintainer) of the campaign will only be able see the amount donated, and not who has made the donation.